 Divorced people and those whose civil partnership has been dissolved may have access to some part of the pension scheme depending on whether or not a pension adjustment order was made at the time of the divorce/dissolution.

-The Pensions Board have a series of leaflets on pension matters for scheme members.
+The Pensions Authority have a series of leaflets on pension matters for scheme members.
 There is more information on pensions here.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.